winglang/ocix/ocix/resources/bucket.md

 ### BucketEvent <a id="BucketEvent-"></a>

-On_event notification payload- will be in use after solving issue: https://github.com/winglang/wing/issues/1927.
+On_event notification payload- will be in use after solving the [issue](https://github.com/winglang/wing/issues/1927).

 #### Properties <a id="BucketEvent.Properties"></a>